 The Troy Lee Designs A2 Bike Helmet is also made with a MIPS liner and breakaway hardware on the visor, which makes this a durable helmet.
 You’ll enjoy both the comfort and protection this helmet offers all bike riders.

-- Excellent head protection
+Excellent impact protection

-Giro Chronicle MIPS
+4. Giro Chronicle MIPS

 The shape of the Giro Chronicle MIPS Bike Helmet is compact while still providing excellent full head coverage.
 Giro’s helmet also comes with the Roc Loc 5 ft. system, which lets you adjust both tension fit and position your helmet easily with one hand.

-Giro Montaro MIPS
+6. Giro Montaro MIPS

 The Giro Montaro MIPS Bike Helmet comes with the Roc Loc Air fit system, which helps to increase both ventilation and the helmet’s fit.
-The air fit system not only ventilates, but also helps to cool your head alongside the hydrophilic, anti-microbial pads inside the helmet that can absorb your sweat and decrease any odor in the helmet.
+The air fit system not only ventilates but also helps to cool your head alongside the hydrophilic, anti-microbial pads inside the helmet that can absorb your sweat and decrease any odor in the helmet.

 The Giro Montaro MIPS Bike Helmet also comes with the ability to integrate your goggles, with strap grippers to help you hold the goggles on the helmet.
 Plus, you also get a P.O.V.
 Plus Visor that can be adjusted and listed to help you fit your Goggles.

-- Comfortable and durable
+Comfortable and durable

 This helmet brings bikers a lot of versatility, including a removable chin bar that you can use as you see fit; if you’re taking a long climb and need to take the bar off, that can be done easily.
 But if you know you’re hitting more aggressive trails, you can easily lock the chin bar back on without having to carry around any extra tools.